 The first platform I used was WordPress.
 After being tasked with building a company site from scratch for a small accounting startup, my boss gave me a quick tutorial of the platform and an overview of the content he wanted.
 From there, I worked on it over the course of three weeks.
 The site was not extensive, with a few pages of general information and contact forms, but I definitely faced a lot of challenges as I built it out.

-In my second position, I used Brightspot CMS.
-As a recent college grad working on the product management team at Perfect Sense, I was able to help build 28 sites in a three month period with little to no training.
+In my second position, I used the Brightspot Content Business Platform.
+As a recent college grad working on the product management team at Brightspot, I was able to help build 28 sites in a three month period with little to no training.

 Here are the main differences I encountered between Brightspot and WordPress.

 Building a site on WordPress felt like pulling teeth.
 The main issues I had were:

 - The difficult dashboard: WordPress’s dashboard is difficult to navigate for even the simplest of tasks and was nearly impossible once we started trying to do more complex things.

 - Cumbersome plugins: With no development background, I found the plugins difficult to manage.
 How do you know what the best plugin is or if updating the plugin will break something on the site?
 If and when something broke (which was often) development help was needed immediately.

 - Incomplete search functionality: I had a lot of issues with WordPress’ search capabilities.
 Ultimately, I gave up using it because I could never find what I wanted and would just end up looking manually.